-Academic scholarships may be given for six quarters, provided the recipient has maintained a "B" average each quarter (3.00 grade point average on a 4.00 scale) and completes a minimum of 15 credit hours per quarter.
+Academic scholarships may be given for up to two academic years (eight quarters), provided the recipient has maintained a "B" average each quarter (3.00 grade point average on a 4.00 scale) and completes a minimum of 15 credit hours per quarter.
 Scholarship renewal for the sophomore year will be automatic upon review by the Scholarship Committee.